jexenberger/my-store/README.md

 - The general coding approach was to utilize Monads as a general way of handling methods with complex outputs, usually where the method needs to return something or nothing or where there is a success state or error state
 - As a challenge the entire applicatin has been coded without a single if statement
 - SSL validation was disabled in order to simplify the running of the app so that certificate stores do not need to be configured by the end-user
+- Caching is a low hanging fruit performance enhancement given the static nature of the application data

 ## Architecturally significant components